-Between the top five most popular browsers Chrome, Edige, Firefox, Opera and Safari, you can decide which browser is best, external link with the help of an analysis completed by PCMag.com.
+Between the top five most popular browsers Chrome, Edge, Firefox, Opera and Safari, you can decide which browser is best (external link) with the help of an analysis completed by PCMag.com.

 Here are some helpful shortcuts for starting private browsing sessions: